GavinFrazar/teleport-challenge/design.md

   * "Alice" can start/stop/query jobs of her own.
   * "Bob" cannot start/stop jobs.
 He can, however, query jobs of other users.
   * "Charlie" can start/stop/query jobs of any user.
+NOTE: if Charlie starts a job, it will be for his Self entity.
+There is no start-job impersonation.

 ## Transport Layer